 Student Finance England

 Apply to Student Finance England (SFE) for your loan and they will pay us direct.
-SFE will send you a Financial Notification setting out your entitlements - you'll need to bring this document with you to your face-to-face enrolment at the University.
-Any amount of tuition fee you do not borrow from SFE must be paid at your face-to-face enrolment session when you start at university.
+SFE will send you a Financial Notification setting out your entitlements - you'll need this document with you for your online enrolment at the university.
+Any amount of tuition fee you do not borrow from SFE must be paid at your online enrolment when you start at university.

 Home students may also be entitled to help with covering their living costs.
-Apply for a maintenance loan from Student Finance England and it could help you pay for accommodation, travel, food, books and entertainment.
-EU students should check the GOV.UK website to see if they're eligible as well.
+Apply for a maintenance loan from SFE and it could help you pay for accommodation, travel, food, books and entertainment.
+EU students should check the gov.uk website to see if they're eligible as well.

-The maximum loan to cover living costs in 2018/19 for LSBU's full academic 31-week year was:
+The maximum loan to cover living costs in 2023/24 for LSBU's full academic 31-week year is: